-The sharpest tool I had on hand was a four-flute HSS milling cutter and I used one of its lips to turn the ID of the knobs.
+The sharpest tool I had on hand was a four-flute HSS milling cutter and I used one of its lips to turn the inner diameter of the knobs.

 By removing the key just to the right depth, I could make sure that all of them would consistently go to the right height once installed, just above the surface of the front panel.
 They came out very clean.